All Episodes

 So I'm trying to give you a great benefit while reducing your risk of negative outcomes, right?

-So this is I mean, this is a really tragic thing, right?
+So this is, I mean, this is a really tragic thing, right?

-So and this is why I'm telling people reduce your expectations.
+So, and this is why I'm telling people, reduce your expectations.

-If you can I mean, you can either be happy with the money you make by making more money, or you can reduce your expectations or reduce your spend, right?
+I mean, you can either be happy with the money you make by making more money, or you can reduce your expectations or reduce your spend, right?

-I mean, if it's like, well, in order to be happy I have to have a uh a nitrocoal brew every day, well, that's what, five or six bucks a day, blah, blah, blah.
+I mean, if it's like, well, in order to be happy, I have to have a nitro cold brew every day.

-You know how this is rather than invest it in something.
+You know, how this is rather than invest it in something.

 So just lower your expectations.

-Uh I I made lunch when I worked.
+I made lunch when I worked.

-I had a pretty good salary when I worked uh as a software executive, but I made lunch.
+I had a pretty good salary when I worked as a software executive, but I made lunch.

 I just wanted to save the money.

-When I was working On my novels, I took time off after my business career.
+When I was working on my novels, I took time off after my business career.

-Well, I i interrupted my business career to work on novels, and if I worked in a coffee shop, I would get an Americano.
+Well, I interrupted my business career to work on novels.

-And I could also just add ask them to add more hot water, add a bit of cream.
+And I could also just ask them to add more hot water, add a bit of cream.

 It got watery, but I could work for a couple of hours on two bucks back then.

-I didn't order lattes, though I prefer lattes.
+I didn't order lattes, though.

-Americanas kind of suck.
+Americanos kind of suck.

 So it's just important.

-Well, but you're raising your chances of divorce, so everything that you've worked for evaporates.
+Well, but you're raising your chances of divorce.

-So what I want to tell people, oh my gosh, like trying to make sensible economic decisions means looking at the long run and knowing the costs and benefits.
+Oh, my gosh, like trying to make sensible economic decisions means looking at the long run and knowing the costs and benefits.

 I had a whole scene in my novel, The Present.

-Again, it's free, you should read it.
+You should read it.

-You working, and our daycare costs and other we've got to have two cars and a bigger house, and we've got to have two cars, and you need more clothing, more dry cleaning, and the expenses, and you know, like your salary, the expenses of child care, I've run it out.
+You working and our daycare costs and other, we've got to have two cars and a bigger house, and we've got to have two cars and you need more clothing, more dry cleaning, and the expenses and, you know, like your salary, the expenses of childcare, I've run it out.

-And and that's optimistic.
+And that's optimistic.

 Sometimes it's less.

-I grew up in an apartment.
+You know, I grew up in an apartment.

 The problem wasn't the apartment.

-Or goes to divorce lawyers if you break up because both of you are working and you're stressed and tired and don't have time and can't have sex because you're too exhausted and blah, blah, blah, and it just turns into this horrible mechanical sysyphus grind up the rock, down the rock, up the rock, down the rock.
+It's like, okay, but just understand that the money that you save with you both working goes into daycare or goes to divorce lawyers if you break up because both of you are working and you're stressed and tired and don't have time and can't have sex because you're too exhausted and blah, blah, blah.

-So, or the other thing that happens is you make some money by putting your kids in daycare, let's say you wife earns a lot, but then you just spend that money on remediating issues with your kids when they become teens, because they're not bonded with their parents, they're bonded with their peers, and peers will encourage them to make bad decisions.
+Let's say your wife owns a lot, but then you just spend that money on remediating issues with your kids when they become teens because they're not bonded with their parents.

 Be aware.

-Children have children only with your spouse.
+Children, have children only with your spouse.

 This is like such a modern thing to have to say, right?